A global protein transition is necessary to keep warming below 1.5°C

 Alternative proteins can protect marine and other aquatic resources

-- The development and widespread commercialization of plant-based and cultivated seafood — including products that incorporate sea vegetables — can alleviate pressure on both wild fisheries and aquaculture systems.
+- The development and widespread commercialization of plant-based and cultivated seafood — including products that incorporate sea vegetables — can alleviate pressure on wild fisheries and even aquaculture systems.

 - Thus, there is an urgent and sizable need for altogether new approaches to meet the increasing global demand for seafood.
-Public research to support advances in food technology and commercial innovation can drive market-based solutions in the form of alternative seafood, providing consumers with delicious, affordable, and nutritious seafood products without habitat destruction, species depletion, and environmental degradation.
+Public research to support advances in food technology and commercial innovation can drive market-based solutions in the form of alternative seafood, providing consumers with delicious, affordable, and nutritious seafood products without species depletion, environmental degradation, and habitat destruction.

-- By reducing agricultural land use and agricultural input use, alternative protein will limit water withdrawals, improve water quality, and reduce ocean pollution and degradation driven by agricultural runoff.16, 19
+- By reducing agricultural land use and inputs, alternative protein can limit water withdrawals, improve water quality, and reduce ocean pollution and degradation driven by agricultural runoff.19

 Alternative proteins also offer crucial global health benefits

-- Covid-19 caused the worst global recession since World War II, and nearly one-third of small businesses in the United States have closed since January 2020.20 The United Nations Environment Programme has found that one of the most likely causes of the next pandemic, potentially even more lethal than Covid-19, is animal protein production.21 Plant-based and cultivated meat production have a zero percent chance of causing another pandemic since they do not involve live animals.
+- Covid-19 caused the worst global recession since World War II, and nearly one-third of small businesses in the United States have closed since January 2020.20 The United Nations Environment Programme has found that one of the most likely causes of the next pandemic, potentially even more lethal than Covid-19, is animal protein production.21 Plant-based and cultivated meat production have no chance of causing another pandemic, since they do not involve live animals.

-- Over 70 percent of all antibiotics are used for conventional animal agriculture.22 This widespread use of antibiotics is leading to more and more antibiotic-resistant superbugs that already kill between 500,000 and 700,000 people a year, with the rate of multidrug resistance growing worse in low and middle income countries.23, 24 By 2050, it is estimated that these superbugs could kill 10 million people per year and cost the global economy more than $8 trillion per year.25, 26 Alternative proteins require no antibiotics, so their risk of their contributing to antibiotic resistance is also zero.
+- Over 70 percent of all antibiotics are used for conventional animal agriculture.22 This widespread use of antibiotics is leading to more and more antibiotic-resistant superbugs that already kill between 500,000 and 700,000 people a year— and the rate of multidrug resistance is growing worse in low and middle income countries.23,24 By 2050, it is estimated that these superbugs could kill 10 million people per year and cost the global economy more than $8 trillion per year.25,26 Alternative proteins require no antibiotics, so their risk of contributing to antibiotic resistance is also zero.

 International Policy Agenda

-Market reports predict a steady rise in plant-based and cultivated meat consumption in developed economies as they reach price and experience (taste, texture, etc.) parity with conventional meat.27 However, until they reach price and taste parity, these products will stay niche.
-To take full advantage of the environmental, health, and economic opportunity represented by alternative proteins, truly global adoption of alternative proteins will be essential.
+Market reports predict a steady rise in plant-based and cultivated meat consumption in developed economies as they reach price and taste parity with conventional meat.27 However, until they reach price and taste parity, these products will stay niche.

 There is a great deal to be done at the international level.
 The scale of the potential contribution of alternative protein to meeting the goals of the Paris Agreement remains poorly understood.
-To our knowledge, no intergovernmental assessment of the mitigation potential has occurred.
-Moreover, there is no agreed diplomatic forum where nations can have sustained discussions about alternative protein, be they of a scientific, policy, or commercial nature.
-This is in sharp contrast to other climate-friendly technologies, such as batteries and renewables, which are discussed regularly in the Clean Energy Ministerial (CEM), Mission Innovation partnership, and other more traditional energy innovation platforms.
+For example, no intergovernmental assessment of the mitigation potential of alternative proteins has occurred.
+Moreover, there is no agreed diplomatic forum where nations can have sustained discussions about innovations to accelerate alternative proteins, be they of a scientific, policy, or commercial nature.
+This is in sharp contrast to other climate-friendly technologies, such as batteries and renewables, which are discussed regularly in the Clean Energy Ministerial (CEM), Mission Innovation partnership, and in other more traditional energy innovation platforms.
 The United States has not promoted bilateral or plurilateral programs on alternative proteins via diplomatic or foreign assistance channels.
 There are no agreed best-practice policies for alternative protein science, R&D, or commercialization.

 Three steps the United States can use to kickstart international cooperation

 A multilateral scientific assessment of the protein transition should be conducted.
-This assessment could be done globally via the UN by integrating the global protein transition into ongoing climate science work by the Intergovernmental Panel on Climate Change, potentially in collaboration with the World Food Programme and/or World Health Organization.
+This assessment could be done globally via the United Nations (UN) by integrating the global protein transition into ongoing climate science work.
+UN players that might be involved include: the UN Sustainable Development Solutions Network, UN Food and Agriculture Organization, the World Food Programme, the UN Environment Programme, the World Health Organization, the World Bank, and the Intergovernmental Panel on Climate Change.
 Alternatively, the Biden administration could ask the National Academies of Science to work with its international counterparts in the International Academies Partnership to develop a multi-country scientific assessment.
 The Biden administration could also ask the National Science Foundation and/or Department of Agriculture to undertake a study with science and agriculture agencies in Europe.
+Topics could include:

-- Economic impacts: growth, job creation potential, value of innovation for 1.5 degree C, returns to public investment, socio-technical protein transition scenarios (what must be built, when, and what will it cost).
-Patterned on the Net Zero America Project29
+- Economic impacts: growth, job creation potential, value of innovation for 1.5 degree C, returns to public investment, socio-technical protein transition scenarios (what must be built, when, and what will it cost).29

 - Carve out 10 percent of forest finance for the protein transition.

-- Make the protein transition an integral part of the U.S. Agency for International Development (USAID) strategy.
+- Make alternative proteins an integral part of the U.S. Agency for International Development (USAID) strategy.

 - Leverage the protein transition to help achieve the U.S. International Development Finance Corporation’s (DFC) climate goals.

-- Carve out a portion of the American Jobs Act, President Biden’s infrastructure plan, to support innovation in the protein transition: Public investment in research will stimulate economic growth and create jobs.
+- Carve out a portion of the American Jobs Plan, President Biden’s infrastructure plan, to support innovation in the protein transition.
+Public investment in research will stimulate economic growth and create jobs.

-- Launch research and development (R&D) partnerships: Bilateral or plurilateral R&D partnerships between leading countries would advance global alternative protein science, innovation and diffusion to ensure that alternative protein products can compete with animal sources.
-Innovation and commercialization partnerships should focus on Brazil, Israel, Singapore and Europe.
+- Launch research and development (R&D) partnerships.
+Bilateral or plurilateral R&D partnerships between and among leading countries that would advance global alternative protein science, innovation, and diffusion to ensure that alternative protein products can compete with animal sources.
+Innovation and commercialization partnerships could focus on Brazil, Israel, Singapore and Europe.
 Partnerships to build awareness and capacity in major emerging nations might begin with India and China.

-In addition to spearheading these international collaborations, the U.S. should lead by example and take action at home, including doubling agriculture innovation spending, setting a food and agriculture target in the nationally determined contributions (NDCs), and as noted above, include protein transition research and innovation in the American Jobs Act.
+In addition to spearheading these international collaborations, the United States should lead by example and take action at home, including doubling agriculture innovation spending and devoting some of this increased funding to alternative proteins, setting a food and agriculture target in the nationally determined contributions (NDCs), and as noted above, include protein transition research and innovation in the American Jobs Plan.

 Are only high-income countries like the U.S. interested in alternative proteins?